 Or you can subscribe and download from Podcast

-Part of the Back to the start series, preached at a Sunday Morning service
+Part of the Who you say I am series, preached at a Sunday Morning service

 Finding joy in our identity as Christians when life is rough

 |« Who You say I am||None||Our identity in Jesus when we fail, Jars of Clay »|

 1Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us, 2Looking unto Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God.
 3For consider him that endured such contradiction of sinners against himself, lest ye be wearied and faint in your minds.
 4Ye have not yet resisted unto blood, striving against sin.
 5And ye have forgotten the exhortation which speaketh unto you as unto children, My son, despise not thou the chastening of the Lord, nor faint when thou art rebuked of him: 6For whom the Lord loveth he chasteneth, and scourgeth every son whom he receiveth.
 (KJV)